 - Floods continue to recede throughout the country.
 In Lokoja, the level of the Niger River on 7 November was down by 4.85 meters compared to the peak level of 29 September.
-The discharge has been reduced by 67%. - Upstream from Lokoja and the Kogi state, people are moving back to their community of origin and now need more early recovery and medium term support for reconstruction than emergency, life-saving assistance. - In downstream States, people have also started to go back home, but there are still people in need of emergency assistance. - US\$ 70 million of pledges were raised during a fundraising dinner organised on 8 November by the Presidential Committee for flood relief and rehabilitation. - An interagency food security and agriculture assessment organised 19 October - 2 November in 14 most affected states confirmed that the food security situation of many has been eroded, although the impact may not be felt immediately.
+The discharge has been reduced by 67%. - Upstream from Lokoja and the Kogi state, people are moving back to their community of origin and now need more early recovery and medium term support for reconstruction than emergency, life-saving assistance. - In downstream States, people have also started to go back home, but there are still people in need of emergency assistance. - US\$ 70 million of pledges were raised during a fundraising dinner organised on 8 November by the Presidential Committee for flood relief and rehabilitation. - An interagency food security and agriculture assessment organised 19 October 2 November in 14 most affected states confirmed that the food security situation of many has been eroded, although the impact may not be felt immediately.

 Map Sources: UNCS, Europa Technologies, ESRI.
-The boundaries and names shown and the designations used on this map do not imply officia endorsement or acceptance by the United Nations.
-Map created in Nov 2012 houses damaged or
+The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.
+Map created in Nov 2012.

-2,157,419 Affected people registered as
+7,705,378 Affected people

-Internally displaced

-\$110million

-Of federal funds allocated to affected states
+2,157,419 registered as Internally displaced 597,476 houses damaged or destroyed \$110million Of federal funds allocated to affected states

-\$70 million

-of private pledges raised at fundraising dinner
+\$70 million of private pledges raised at fundraising dinner